There are people who believe in both evolution and the Bible, and they are not crazy. How do I know?

 The fact is, we modern Christians are that ignorant because we've forgotten some principles of Bible interpretation that were foundational to early Christians.
 Origen certainly didn't say this because he believed in both evolution and the Bible.
 Evolution had not been proposed yet!

 I have read several books by scholars who say that it's a Roman legal mindset that makes us think the stories in the Bible have to have literally happened.
-They say that Hebrews would never even have asked whether those stories happened.
+They say that the Hebrews would never even have asked whether those stories happened.
 They were true even if they were fictitious.

 Paul says that all Scripture is "breathed by God," or inspired (2 Tim.
 3:16).
 What does that mean?